astropy/astropy/docs/units/quantity.rst

     <Quantity [-1.,  1.,  2.,  3.,  4.] m>

 This may be particularly useful in functions which do not change their input;
-it also ensures that if a user passes in a |quantity| with units of length, it will be converted to meters.
+it also ensures that if a user passes in a |Quantity| with units of length, it will be converted to meters.

+..
+EXAMPLE END

-As a shortcut, one can "shift" to the requested unit using the ``<<`` operator::
+As a shortcut, you can "shift" to the requested unit using the ``<<`` operator::

     >>> q = a << u.m